-Once cover is held for five years, automatically increases payment of the Life Care or Terminal Illness benefit by 5%, at no extra cost.
+Once cover is held for five years, automatically increases payment of the Life Care or Terminal Illness benefit by 5%.

 If the life insured dies or becomes terminally ill after the fifth anniversary of the date insured from and we pay a Life Care or Terminal Illness benefit, we increase the benefit by 5%.